 Finding The Right Loan For You

 What’s next after checking your credit?
 Determining what type of loan will be the best for your credit situation.
-Again, as with fixing any errors on your credit report, you can do this yourself, or you can get help in finding a trusted lender who is willing to work with someone who has bad credit.
-There’s also help available if you’re just not sure what sort of loan might be right for you.
+Again, as with fixing any errors on your credit report, you can do this yourself, or you can get help in finding a trusted loan lender who is willing to work with someone who has bad credit.
+There’s also help available if you’re just not sure what sort of loan lender might be right for you.

 For people with bad credit, many find that it’s easier to qualify for a secured loan.
-This loan type means that you put up collateral in order to borrow money from a lender.
+This loan type means that you put up collateral in order to borrow money from a loan lender.
 Secured loans aren’t without risk; for example, while a lender may approve your loan request based on your collateral, if you’re unable to keep up with the loan payments, you may lose that property.
 If you own a home or an apartment and have equity, you could borrow against that equity.

 You could also use a car you own free and clear as collateral, or, if you’ve paid off a large portion of your car loan, you may be able to obtain a car title loan.
 Like with using a home you own as collateral, using a car you own, or the car title, comes at the risk of losing the car should you be unable to make payments.

 Another way to get a loan with bad credit is through an unsecured loan.
-These can be more difficult to obtain as they rely solely upon your credit scores and credit history.
+These can be more difficult to obtain with bad credit as loan lenders rely solely upon your credit scores and credit history.
 Whereas you would you put up something you own as the collateral on a secured loan, an unsecured loan doesn’t require collateral.
 Instead, these loans come at a much higher interest rate and may be more difficult to qualify for.